Current odyssey

 The internet is going crazy since the launch of Claude 3.7 sonnet and for the right reasons.
 Claude 3.7 destroyed benchmarks, which is a significant improvement over other models.
 I tried out Claude, and it’s just insane.
 For instance, I asked it to review an article I wrote earlier with the default prompt provided by Anthropic (look for the polish your prose suggestion in Claude), and it just nailed it.

-The other solution now is using Google as usual (Google does a better job than the likes of Perplexity at finding relevant sources, BUT, for summarizing, paraphrasing & “how to” queries, an LLM-based search engine is better.
+The other solution now is using Google as usual (Google does a better job than the likes of Perplexity at finding relevant sources, BUT, for summarising, paraphrasing & “how to” queries, an LLM-based search engine is better.
 Refer to this article), and then copy-pasting the results to Claude.

 Is it March yet?
-I remember going back home, to India for a break, like it was yesterday and now two months are already over?
+I remember going back home, to India, for a break, like it was yesterday and now two months are already over?
 Strange.
-On this side of the world, I am currently building a compiler for a subset of C language to RISC-V assembly language.
+On this side of the world, I am currently building a compiler for a subset of the C language to RISC-V assembly language.
 It’s a fun project that helps me understand how compilers work.
-I also joined the SSL (Secure Systems Lab) at NYU, and am involved in a project aimed at building a secure system that aims to isolate processes in a single process sandbox.
+I also joined the SSL (Secure Systems Lab) at NYU, and am involved in a project aimed at building a secure system that aims to isolates processes in a single process sandbox.
 This helps limit the damage caused by bugs or security flaws in the application.
 Also, involved in some research about Meta’s Orion Glasses because I found the hand-gestured controllers fascinating.
 I am planning to work this semester on a controller as such.
 Excited to see how all these unfold in the coming months.

 February

 The highlight has to be HackNYU, a 48-hour hackathon that I participated in last weekend.
-We built Neighborly, A Hyperlocal community inventory management app for you to donate, borrow, or exchange food and essentials with those in need.
-We didn’t win, but, I am proud of what we accomplished in the given timeframe.
+We built Neighbourly, A Hyperlocal community inventory management app for you to donate, borrow, or exchange food and essentials with those in need.
+We didn’t win, but I am proud of what we accomplished in the given timeframe.
 Here’s the gist of the project on Devpost.
 We built the skeleton in a few minutes using tools like v0.dev, blot.new, rollout.site, and presentations.ai.
 It’s crazy how AI has changed the landscape of today’s development.

 Tech is a commodity now, anyone with a slight sense of what they are doing can build something.
 I don’t see the point in hiring a lot of developers to build something that can be done by a few now.
 I get what FAANG companies mean when they lay off a lot of devs.
 Not that I support that, but, it just makes more fiscal sense.
 The real challenge is to build something that people want.

 Finished watching Paatal Lok - Season 2 this weekend.
 It’s a gripping tale of crime, corruption, and power, a must-watch for anyone who enjoys Indie crime dramas, and it’s really good.
 On the other hand, also currently watching a heartfelt, light-hearted show called Ted Lasso.
 It’s a comedy-drama series that follows an American football coach who is hired to manage an English football team.
 The sheer optimism and relentless positivity in the show are infectious.
 This show is so good!
-If you’re more interested in watching shows about the journey of building yourself, try watching Marvelous Mrs. Maisel.
+If you’re more interested in watching shows about the journey of building yourself, try watching Marvellous Mrs. Maisel.
 It’s a comedy-drama series about a housewife who becomes a stand-up comedian in the 1950s.
 The writing is sharp, the characters are well-developed, and the acting is top-notch.
 Running parallels, Midge’s wins feel personal here, well-deserved.
+More ->

 January